Praeses/socks.net/README.md

 If you want an element to page, put it in the body.
 If not wrap it in a div

+Tables behave slightly differently than all other elements.
+Tables under the body tag will automatically be paged.

 For page numbers the following magic strings are replaced with the corresponding values
   * {{page}}            Replaced with the current page
   * {{pages}}           Replaced with the number of pages